Open Meetings: How the Brown Act Works

 What You Need to Know About Open School Board Meetings

-The Brown Act, or Open Meeting Law, is designed to ensure that public meetings are open and transparent, enabling the general public to know when and where meetings are to be held, what is to be discussed, and how to comment on the matters at hand.
-The Brown Act was adopted by the California State Legislature in 1964 and was substantially overhauled in 1993.
-The California State Legislature makes updates from time to time.
-The Pandemic drove some important changes.
+The Brown Act, or Open Meeting Law, is designed to ensure that public meetings are open and transparent.
+It enables the public to know when and where meetings will be held, what will be discussed, and how to participate.
+The Brown Act was adopted in 1964 and overhauled in 1993.
+The California Legislature continues to update it — especially in response to technological change and emergencies like the pandemic.

-The Brown Act applies to all legislative bodies, which includes the governing body of a local agency or any other local body created by state or federal statute.
-This includes city councils, county boards of supervisors, school boards, county boards of education, and charter school boards.
-All subcommittees and commissions created by formal action of a legislative body are included, too, even if they are temporary or advisory.
+The Brown Act applies to all legislative bodies, including city councils, county boards of supervisors, school boards, county boards of education, and charter school boards.
+It also applies to subcommittees and commissions created by those bodies.

-There is an exception for ad hoc advisory committees consisting solely of less than a quorum of the legislative body.
+Ad hoc advisory committees made up of fewer than a quorum of members are exempt.
 (Need to brush up on rules like the meaning of a quorum?
 The League of California Cities has concise explanations.)

 Three Types of Meetings